-In our first four years the Red Kite Ride has raised over £20,000 for charity.
-In recent years the charities we have supported have been focussed on our Cycling for All ethos.
+In our first six years the Red Kite Ride has raised over £40,000 for charity.
+In recent years the charities we have supported have been focused on our Cycling for All ethos.
 In 2014 and 2015 we supported Cyclists Fighting Cancer, a charity that provides adapted bikes to children recovering from cancer to provide them with some mobility and independence.
-This year we are supporting the local Wheels for All centre in Bisham, who organise cycling activities for those people with disabilities or additional needs.
+Since 2016 we have and continue to support the local Wheels for All centre in Bisham, that organises cycling activities for those people with disabilities or additional needs.
 They use a range of custom built bikes, trikes and tandems to cater for different needs.
 The Red Kite Ride is run by a strong team, and in the next few months we will be looking for additional members who can extend and support this team.

 In the last few years we have run various trips for all catetories of riders.
-Some groups have gone to cycle the climbs in the Alps, Pyranees and Pycos.
-We also ran a two day trip for all groups to Ypres where the quicker riders took in the climbs of the Tour of Flanders and we all visited the Menin Gate and the Tyne Cot Cemetery.
+Some groups have gone to cycle the climbs in the Alps, Pyrenees, Kefalonia and Pycos.
+We organise various trips for members, including this year a two day trip for all groups to Ypres where the quicker riders took in the climbs of the Tour of Flanders and we all visited the Menin Gate and the Tyne Cot Cemetery.
 Other recent trips include Bridge to Bridge from Bristol to Marlow and Coast to Coast along Hadrians Wall.

 We also have run various one-day rides, including our annual Apostles Way / Bridge to Bridge from London to Marlow along the Thames path.
 We also ‘celebrated’ the locations of the Great Train Robbery and this year will visit the Isle of Wight